 This included the 'Scent Whisper' technology project, an AHRC funded collaboration with Professor Dr Andreas Manz (Institute of Analytical Sciences).
 They were the first wearable, wireless scent demonstrators and presented at the IET Mems & Sensors seminar and World Transhumanism Association (Humanity+) Art Gallery exhibition 'Visions of Dystopia and Utopia'

-Scent Whisper is a jewellery set integrated with wireless sensor networks that offers social and therapeutic value in a desirable context.
+Scent Whisper is a jewellery set integrated with wireless sensor networks that offer social and therapeutic value in a desirable context.
 The jewellery - a beetle and spider broach - incorporates sensors and microfluidics to initiate fragrance delivery, depending on the sensor response.
 A wireless humidity sensor triggers the appropriate scent output in these proof-of-concept devices.
-The sensors can be used to detect stress physiologically and release benefit chemicals in controlled ways responding to personal needs.
+The sensors can be used to detect stress physiologically and release beneficial chemicals in controlled ways responding to personal needs.

 The technology created for this study was inspired by chemical warfare and the innovative defence mechanism in insects.
-In particular, the defence mechanism of bombardier beetles which squirts predators with a high-pressure jet of hot, toxic liquid in a rapid-fire action, as documented by the late Thomas Eisner (Cornell University).
+In particular, the defence mechanism of bombardier beetles squirts predators with a high-pressure jet of hot, toxic liquid in a rapid-fire action, as documented by the late Thomas Eisner (Cornell University).

 The African Bombardier beetle responding to an attack (photo reproduced with permission from the late Thomas Eisner) - inspired Scent Whisper project